eCommerce + ERP: Better Together

 Five reasons why integrating eCommerce with ERP is good for your customers and your business

 You know integrating your eCommerce platform with your ERP system is important.

 After all, for most consumer packaged goods (CPG) manufacturers, the enterprise resource planning system acts as a “single source of truth.”
-If your eCommerce platform and ERP system don’t talk to each other, everything gets harder.
+When your eCommerce platform and ERP system talk to each other (like this!), everything is easier.
 Your eCommerce platform may not have the latest seasonal product catalog or price list.
 Keeping your inventory records up to date becomes extremely time-consuming.
 Worst case, you’ll oversell your inventory and find your most popular products out of stock.